A suspected rhino poacher was killed by an elephant, then eaten by lions, authorities say

 In the park statement, Phillips commended the search party for helping the family find closure.
 He also offered the family his condolences.

-"It is very sad to see the daughters of the diseased mourning the loss of their father, and worse still, only being able to recover very little of his remains,” Phillips said.
+"It is very sad to see the daughters of the deceased mourning the loss of their father, and worse still, only being able to recover very little of his remains,” Phillips said.

 [Why high-tech anti-poaching methods don’t always live up to the hype]